krzysztofdudek/ai-minion/docs/example_conversation.md

 ### Chapter 5: The Blueprint – Crafting the Action Plan

-With all ambiguities resolved, the AI Worker now had the clarity needed to construct a comprehensive action plan.
+With all ambiguities resolved, the AI Minion now had the clarity needed to construct a comprehensive action plan.
 This detailed blueprint, also documented within `flag-order-investigation.md`, outlined every step required to bring the feature to life.

 Here is what the action plan section of the plan file looked like:
 > ## Action plan